florianm/govhack2015/prize_justification.md

 Florian and I, are both newbies to GovHack :)

 # GovHack Perth Promising Young Hacker
-I, (Dominic), turned nineteen on August 7th, so I', still technically eligible for this prize.
+I, (Dominic), turn nineteen on August 7th, so I', still technically eligible for this prize.

 # Landgate Most Innovative use of Location Information Prize